Brink-Software/AksWorkshop/labs/lab7-deploy/LAB.md

-# Lab 7 Deploying you applications with helm and Azure DevOps
+# Lab 7.
+Deploying you applications with Helm and Azure DevOps

 ## 1. Helm

 Helm is the package manager for Kubernetes, it enables us to configure and deploy various Kubernetes resources using Helm Charts.
-Below are a few examples of chart that you can use to install applications into Kubernetes.
+Below are a few examples of charts that you can use to install applications into Kubernetes.

 - [Keda](https://github.com/kedacore/charts)
 - [Contour](https://github.com/bitnami/charts/tree/master/bitnami/contour/)